smart-edge-open/specs/doc/openness_howto.md

 ![OpenVino Output](howto-images/OpenVinoOutput.png)

 ## Kubernetes Install hints

-For the Kubernetes setup OpenNESS controller is assumed to be running on the same platform as Kubernetes master.
+For the Kubernetes setup OpenNESS controller is assumed to be running on the same platform as Kubernetes master nad Edge Node is assumed to be running on the same platform as Kubernetes worker.
+Following Kubernetes set up and installation steps concerns Kubernetes master and worker platform.
+For worker platform go through the installation after Edge Node set up.

-### Disable SE Linux & swap
+### 1. Disable SE Linux & swap

 Depending on the deployment setup you might have to disable selinux and swap.

 ```
 swapoff -a
 setenforce 0
 sed -i 's/^SELINUX=enforcing$/SELINUX=permissive/' /etc/selinux/config
 ```

-### Install Kubernetes
+### 2. Install Kubernetes

 Typical commands and steps for installing Kubernetes packages

 ```
 cat <<EOF > /etc/yum.repos.d/kubernetes.repo